SAGE: Agentic Framework for Interpretable and Clinically Translatable Computational Pathology Biomarker Discovery: Knowledge Graph Construction

 \subsubsection{Logic Score}

-The Logic score assesses whether a candidate path forms a semantically coherent explanation of the user query, with the goal of filtering out paths that contain conceptual gaps or implausible transitions.
-To compute this score, each path $P$ is first converted into a natural-language sentence by concatenating its constituent entities and relations in their traversal order.
-Both the user query $Q$ and the resulting path description are then embedded into a shared semantic space.
-Let $\mathbf{v}_{\text{query}}$ denote the embedding of the query and $\mathbf{v}_{\text{path}}$ denote the embedding of the path description.
-The Logic score is defined as the cosine similarity between these two vectors:
+Each path $P$ is converted into a natural-language sentence by concatenating its entities and relations in traversal order.
+Both the query $Q$ and path description are embedded into a shared semantic space.
+The Logic score is the cosine similarity between query embedding $\mathbf{v}_Q$ and path embedding $\mathbf{v}_P$: